-Learn More: Long-Term Care Insurance Pros & Cons
+Learn More: Pros & Cons of Long-Term Care Insurance

 Check with your chosen insurance company to detail the facts about the policy you've chosen and read the fine print on your policy.
 However, in general, you can expect the following when you buy coverage for your parents:

 - You can purchase a whole life insurance policy with a long-term care benefit rider.
 This means you could receive a death benefit from life insurance and a long-term care benefit because of the rider.
 However, your parents must approve you as the beneficiary.
 These hybrid policies could offer a specific benefit: You won't run into a rate spike because you lock in your premium upfront, but these policies usually cost more than traditional long-term care insurance.

 - You should ideally buy long-term care insurance for your parents when they are between the ages of 50 and 60.